Lauren Howard MBACP (Accredited) BSc(Hons)

 - BSc (Honours) Psychology

-I am experienced in working with bereavement, relationship difficulties, depression and anxiety, suicide, abuse, gender issues, eating disorders and cultural challenges.
+I am experienced in working with bereavement, relationship difficulties, depression and anxiety, suicidal thoughts, sexual and physical abuse, gender issues, eating disorders and cultural challenges.
+I am also familiar with supporting people on the autistic spectrum.
 My experience has come from a variety of organisations from charitable institutions to University counselling centres, in addition to which I can add the experience of working within other professional sectors.

 Accredited register membership